status-im/status-go/.github/PULL_REQUEST_TEMPLATE.md

-Fixes #.
 A short summary which serves as a squashed-commit message.

-A full description of what's been implemented.
+A description to understand introduced changes without reading the code.

 Important changes:
-- [x] ...
+- [x] Something worth noting for reviewers.

+Solves #